lowplgr/DellOP3050AIO-ocefi/README.md

-# DELL OptiPlex 3050 All-In-One OpenCore EFI
+# DELL OptiPlex 3050 All-In-One OpenCore EFI (ONLY FOR VENTURA)
 OpenCore EFI for Dell OptiPlex 3050 All-In-One